Frequently Asked Questions

 The main ingredients are clay (which is easily available throughout the country), straw and puffed rice.
 Sometimes sand is added depending on the quality of the clay.
 These are formed into a particular shape that allows for maximum airflow and correct combustion of hot gases resulting in a clean and highly efficient burning of solid fuel.

-There is an instructional video on how to mix the ingredients and how to make the chulla on the video page.
+There is are instructional videos in English and Hindi on how to make a Smokeless Chulha on the video page.
 This is a free resource which you are invited to use and share as widely as possible.

 What about changing weather patterns in the Himalayas?

-I know that this is a new phenomenon as I visited the inside of the ancient Tabo Monastery in 1992, with its fantastically well preserved murals that date back to 996AD.
-Over many years of repeated visits, I have noticed how these famous murals have degraded due to rainfall and water damage coming through the flat earthen rooftop.
+I know that this is a new phenomenon as when I first visited Tabo Monastery in 1992, it was full of fantastically well preserved murals that date back to 996AD.
+Over many years of repeated visits, I have noticed how these famous murals have degraded due to rainfall and water damage coming through the flat earthen rooftop in the last 10-20 years.

 This is also happening to the houses in the village, and they are literally falling apart from the sudden onset of a wet season they previously never had to deal with.

-Paradoxically, this increased rainfall is not adding to their usable water which is drying up as a result of glacial melt and decreased snowfall in the winter, so that now various villages through the Himalayas are barely viable.
-In fact, I recently heard about a village in Zanskar that lost its water supply and had to relocate.
+Paradoxically, this increased rainfall is not adding to their usable water which is drying up as a result of glacial melt and decreased snowfall in the winter, so that now various villages through the Himalayas are barely viable, and some are now completely non-viable due to lack of water.

-This change in weather has also meant there have been dramatic and catastrophic weather events in various locations somewhere in the Himalayas, almost every year for the last 10 years.
+This change in weather has also meant there have been dramatic and catastrophic weather events in various locations throughout the Himalayas.
 These include massive cloudbursts that lead to devastating floods, mud tsunamis, road washouts, bridges down, passes blocked, villages destroyed and fields wiped out by mudslides.

 What is the fuel demand in the Himalayas for people using wood stoves?